scottshea/newrelic_postgres_plugin/README.md

 * BGWriter metrics
 * Tuple metrics
 * Transactions committed and rolled back
+* Bloat and Waste by table
+* Count of Seq Scans by table
+* Rows & Dead Rows by table
+* Record Count by table

 ## Requirements

 ### Proxy host

 You need a host to install the plugin on that is able to poll the desired Postgres database.
-That host also needs Ruby (tested with 2.0.0), and support for rubygems.
+That host also needs Ruby (tested with 2.2.2), and support for rubygems.
 Heroku is a great choice for this.
 A fully deployable example app is provided.

 https://github.com/GoBoundless/heroku_postgres_monitor